Grange Park, Northamptonshire: Schools

 Woodland View Primary School is the only school in Grange Park, it caters for children in primary education from reception up until Year 6.
 For Secondary education, most children go to Caroline Chisholm School but there are numerous other secondary schools in the area that children can go to.

 Community

-The village has numerous community facilities such as a community centre, a sports pavilion and a religious centre.
+The estate has numerous community facilities such as a community centre, a sports pavilion and a religious centre.
 These are home for numerous clubs and youth groups such as Scouts and sports clubs.

 There is also a doctors surgery, a dental practice and a daycare for members of the community to use.

 Commercial

-Grange Park have a Co-op Food supermarket, a Harvester restaurant, a marstons pub and some take away establishments.
-There are also two hotels in Grange Park which are in a prime location for business persons due to how close the village is to the M1 motorway.
+Grange Park have a Co-op Food supermarket, a Harvester restaurant, a marstons pub, some take away and hairdresser establishments.
+There are also two hotels in Grange Park which are in a prime location for business persons due to how close the Northampton estate is to the M1 motorway.